LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Draft1.md

 ```
 ssh jdoe@vacc-user1.uvm.edu
 ```
+alternatively you can replacee user1 with user2, user3, or user4.

 3. You will then be asked for your password

     * If done correctly you should be in a directory like below:
     ```
     [jdoe@vacc-user1 jdoe]$